-WhatsApp leak exposes Russia link to Dutch far-right
+WhatsApp leak exposes Russia link to Dutch far right

 "I would wait with Nato.
 After all, our army is worthless," Paul Frentrop, an FvD colleague, replied.

-In his defence, Baudet said on Thursday (16 April) that all his old texts were ironic.
+In his defence, Baudet said, on Thursday (16 April), that his old texts were ironic.

-His comments on Kornilov were "playful exaggeration" and in those on Nato he was playing "Devil's advocate", he told Zembla and De Nieuws BV.
+His Kornilov comments were "playful exaggeration" and he was a "Devil's advocate" on Nato, he told Zembla and De Nieuws BV.

-His old WhatsApp messages had been read "out of context" and were "difficult to take seriously", Baudet added in a statement on the FvD's website.
+His WhatsApp remarks had been quoted "out of context" and were "difficult to take seriously", Baudet added in a statement on the FvD website.
 "Sometimes we let off steam in a message," he said.

-Dutch-Russian relations suffered a severe blow when a Russian missile shot down a passenger flight, MH17, carrying hundreds of Dutch civilians, over Ukraine in 2014.
+Dutch-Russian relations suffered a severe trauma when a Russian missile shot down flight MH17, killing hundreds of Dutch civilians, over Russia-occupied east Ukraine in 2014.

-They also suffered when Russian operatives tried to attack the Organisation for the Prohibition of Chemical Weapons, an international institution in The Hague, in 2018.
+They deteriorated further when Russia tried to hack the Organisation for the Prohibition of Chemical Weapons, an international institution in The Hague, in 2018.

-The Kremlin is still publishing disinformation on MH17 amid an ongoing Dutch trial.
+And the Kremlin is still publishing MH17 disinformation amid an ongoing Dutch trial of Russian suspects.

-And for his part, Kornilov, who described himself as a "historian" in his Twitter handle, trolled the latest revelations of Russian meddling in Dutch affairs.
+But for his part, Kornilov, who called himself a "historian" in his Twitter handle, trolled the latest revelations of Russian interference in Dutch affairs.

-"I just want to ask all of you, guys: are you serious???", he tweeted on Thursday, adding three laugh-out-loud emojis, as well as a photo of himself drinking wine in a Red Army hat.
+"I just want to ask all of you, guys: are you serious???", Kornilov tweeted on Thursday, adding three laughed-till-I-cried emojis and a selfie drinking wine in a Red Army hat.